movia/dtu-deep-learning-project/README.md

 - ``ToTimingPointOrder`` A topological order of the FromTimingPoint on Line / Line Direction level.
 Can be used to build "topological correct" OD-matrices.

 ### AFC - Timing Point OD Demand Matrices (od-*{line_number}*-*{sample_freq}*-*{export_date}*-*{num_days}*-demand.npy.gz)
 Are contrusted from the above dataset for a single line at a time.
 To avoid very sparse OD-matrices we have used the Timing Point assignments.
 This reduces the OD-sizes with an order of magnitude.
-The format on the file name is: od-*{line_number}*-*{sample_freq}*-*{export_date}*-*{num_days}*-demand.npy.gz. `line_number` corresponds the public line designation, however without letters, e.g. 15E will have `line_number` = 15. `sample_freq` is the time frequency in which the trips have ben aggregated (summed), `export_date` is the date of export, and `num_days` is the number of days exported leading up to `export_date`.
+The format on the file name is: od-*{line_number}*-*{sample_freq}*-*{export_date}*-*{num_days}*-demand.npy.gz.
+- `line_number` corresponds the public line designation, however without letters, e.g. 15E will have `line_number` = 15.
+- `sample_freq` is the time frequency in which the trips has been aggregated (summed).
+- `export_date` is the date of export.
+- `num_days` is the number of days exported leading up to `export_date`.

 Example: od-15-1H-20201101-60-demand.npy.gz consists of Timing Point OD-demand matrices for 15E, every time step is 1 hour, the time series is ending November 1 2020, and consists of 60 days of data leading up to this date.

 The content is a numpy array of size ``T x W x W``, where `T` is number of timestamps, and `W` is the number of timing points on the given line.